 High: The course, which you can see on the map below, was beautiful.
 It took me through the spring streets of Paris and the two large parks on either end.
 I had never been in the Bois de Vinciennes or the Bois du Boulogne- both seemed enchantingly woodsy and wild in comparison to the symmetrical, manicured French formal gardens and squared-off trees I’m used to seeing in Paris.
 I’ll admit that the City of Light has never swept me off my feet, but crossing it this way and seeing it in all of its spring glory finally made me swoon.

 Low: The starting line.
 More than 40,000 people.
 A total of approximately 15 portable toilets and 50+ plastic urinals in the open air.
-It’s not socially acceptable or especially practical for us ladies to whip it out in the middle of a crowd like the guys were doing, so thanks a lot for the consideration, Paris Marathon.
+It’s not socially acceptable or especially practical for us ladies to whip it out in the middle of a crowd like the guys were doing (nor is every guy comfortable doing so…), so thanks a lot for the consideration, Paris Marathon.

 High: For me, the excitement of the race was heightened by the strangeness of crowds shouting encouragement in French (“Allez allez!
 Bravo!”) with throaty enthusiasm.
 It was surreal, one of those moments where I thought to myself, “now, how did I get here?”
 Bystanders read runners’ names off their bibs to personalize their cheering, and I did a double take whenever I heard my own.
 It was sweet to hear, as my marathon was a solo effort far from friends and family.